isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int m2;
     };

-Providing a nonmember `swap` function in the same namespace as your type for callers' convenience.
+Providing a nonmember `swap` function in the same namespace as your type for callers’ convenience.

     void swap(Foo& a, Foo& b)
     {